Hussein-L-AlMadhachi/clanga/README.md

 # Clang-Compose

-Clang-Compose is a JavaScript-to-CSS generator designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.
+Clang-Compose is a JavaScript-to-CSS generator rather than being CSS-in-JS. it is designed to simplify the process of creating dynamic and reusable CSS styles directly from your JavaScript code.

 you no longer need to write CSS

-Clanga also comes with its own styling rules (JS functions you call to generate your optimised CSS) that provides a less painful experience compared to CSS or any technologies directly rely on it (e.g. Bootstrap and Tailwind)
+Clanga also comes with its own styling rules (JS functions you call to generate your optimised raw CSS) that provides a less painful experience compared to CSS or any technologies directly rely on it (e.g. Bootstrap and Tailwind)

 ## Features